Lalgadh Hospital in 2020

 Nepal Leprosy Trust

 People have asked, “What will NLT do when leprosy is eliminated in Nepal?”
-Firstly, there is still a long way to go before the elimination target is reached in all districts.
-Then our aim for the future, as leprosy slowly declines, is to develop more services for people with disabilities.
+Firstly, there is still a long way to go before the elimination target is reached in all districts, and sadly, leprosy is on the increase again in Nepal and India.
+But when leprosy does slowly decline, our aim for the future is to develop more services for people with disabilities.
 We have gained a wealth of experience in this area, because many of our leprosy patients are greatly disabled through the disease and need many kinds of help.
 We already include people with wider disabilities in our existing community work, because any deformity or disability can carry stigma.
 Existing facilities for these people are very limited and NLT can support them in a positive way.

 Leaving a legacy to NLT in your will is therefore a very practical and useful way of helping us to maintain and develop our services.
 It will also help whole communities to change their attitudes towards leprosy and disabled people in general.
 This is the only sustainable way to improve the quality of life for some of the poorest people in the world and so we cordially invite you to be a part of this by investing in their future.